 - Track when clients open and approve estimates

-- Get feedback or revisions all in one place
+- Get feedback or revisions in one place

 Plus, your estimates are always saved by project, so you can easily revisit and revise them as needed.